instnt-inc/instnt-react-js/README.md

 import { TextField } from '@material-ui/core'
 ```

-Once the components have been installed and imported, use the following code:
+Once the components have been installed and imported, collect data from the user.
+Example:

 ```jsx
   <TextField